If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Envato Elements

 When someone shares exciting news or expresses sadness, you struggle to match their emotional energy.
 Your friend might be bouncing off the walls with joy, and you’re sitting there like you’re waiting for a bus.
-This lack of emotional mirroring can make people feel unsupported or misunderstood.
+The lack of emotional mirroring can make people feel unsupported or misunderstood.
 It’s not about faking emotions, but rather about showing that you recognise and validate people’s feelings.

 10. You dismiss compliments and criticisms equally.